 Sydney McLaughlin-Levrone opens up on crowd support at Grand Slam Track Miami

-Following her impressive 400m hurdles performance at Grand Slam Track Miami, Sydney McLaughlin-Levrone was questioned on how it felt when she walked out and received a loud cheering from the crowd when her name was announced.
+Following her impressive 400m hurdles performance at Grand Slam Track Miami, Sydney McLaughlin-Levrone was questioned on how it felt when she walked out and received a loud cheer from the crowd when her name was announced.
 She responded to this during the post-event interview, saying (0:39 onwards):

 “Yeah, it's so fun.
 I think this is what track and field needs, so it's exciting to be a part of it and to be able to have it here in the [United] States.
 We felt it in Jamaica [Kingston meet] for sure, so now to have it here in Florida is really cool.”

 After winning the long hurdles race groups at both the Miami and Kingston meetings, McLaughlin-Levrone has confirmed that she will switch to the short hurdles group for the upcoming Philadelphia meet of the league.
+This means she will be running the 100m and 100m hurdles races at the Philadelphia slam, scheduled from May 31 to June 1.